-As a health promoting school we also encourage pupils, staff and parents to think about healthier lifestyles.
+As a health promoting school we encourage pupils, staff and parents to think about healthier lifestyles.
 Healthy living is a regular topic in classes.
 We have a School Travel Plan which promotes safe and healthy routes to school.
 Staff take part in health promotion activities.
 We value all the activities that make up a healthy and happy community.
 Children are encouraged to drink water - water bottles are allowed in class.
 Pupils have access to fresh water taps to fill and re-fill drinking bottles.
-A Healthy Snack Bar operates during morning break times.
-Glencoe Primary achieved Health Promoting Status in January 2005 and continues to maintain Health Promoting Status.
+We do not encourage fizzy or energy styled drinks.